-Doing a thematic analysis on the text in Niittylahti et al. (2023), regarding Using the keywords "passion" AND the words "passion", "enthusiasm", and is a longitudinal study, which tends to be engagement - which shows that we are
+Doing a thematic analysis on the text in Niittylahti et al. (2023), regarding Using the keywords "passion" AND the words "passion", "enthusiasm", and

 3. Conclusion an ideally rich prior job experience / life - and Successful VET masters the art having the mindset of one with intercultural of communication (e.g., using PPT, as ability.
 VET is especially difficult in a fastmentioned above) and is able to motivate moving and highly technological world.
 The students to engage.
 Intrinsic student research question changes perhaps every motivation is best and involves "a person's month, certainly every quarter, for VET internal desire to do something" (Amabile, providers: What do I need to teach for my 1998, p.79).
 To achieve the desired learning students to remain relevant?
 This is also outcome, teachers must be intrinsically the mission behind the international project motivated too.
 Especially, as being TourX of which I am proud to be a part. knowledgeable involves reading - on top of